Conductors, musicians mark 75th summer of Hancock’s Monteux School

 “Conducting is not enough.
 I must create something,” he once said, according to the school’s website.
 “I am not a composer, so I will create fine young musicians.”

 And for three quarters of a century, that’s what his namesake school has done.
-Every June, 60 or so students arrive with their instruments in tow, ready to play music together for the next six weeks.
+Every June, 60 or so students arrive with their instruments in tow, ready to play music together for six weeks.
 Of those musicians, 15 to 20 are aspiring conductors, who understand that when they’re not behind the podium, they will be in the orchestra, Lu said.
 That’s important to her because often, when people become conductors, they can forget what it’s like to be part of the ensemble.
 That’s problematic, she said.

 “What really inspired me about the Monteux School … was his philosophy, which is a very humble one.
 It’s the idea that the conductor is just one more musician,” she said.
 “That the conductor’s interests are aligned with the orchestra.
 You give the musicians what they need.
 It’s rooted in humility and integrity, and it’s a place for people to learn about the bedrock of conducting.”